 - 1.3 Find cheap hotels in Madrid

-- 1.4 Book in advance the excursions and guided tours essential
+- 1.4 Book in advance for any excursions and guided tours

-- 1.5 What to do in Madrid for free
+- 1.5 Budget attractions in Madrid – What to do for free

 - 1.7 Don’t go crazy with shopping if you want to save in Madrid